kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/introduction.md

 When setting up a project, you will have a vcs version, which will be your baseline for testing and committing changes.

+## Buildscript format
+Although using `{}.gradle.kts` files is recommended when working with Stonecutter because Kotlin DSL provides better IDE integration and tooling, Groovy DSL is supported.

 ## Supported files
 Stonecutter supports both Java and Kotlin, with support for resource files coming soon.
 Although the examples are given primarily in Kotlin for a Fabric mod, the used language and mod loader don't matter for the plugin.